go-say/say/README.md

 ### Developer friendly

-Applications using Say are verbose since metrics are printed to standard output which tremendously helps debugging.
+Applications using Say are verbose since metrics are printed to standard output by default which tremendously helps debugging.

 Say also has a cool API with many nice things that makes the developer's life
-easier: errors' stack traces are printed by default, one-liner to time a function, simple debugging functions, no boilerplate to define how your logs are handled, etc.
+easier: errors' stack traces are printed by default, one-liner to time a function, simple debugging functions, etc.

-### Separation of concerns

-Say allows you to follow the best practices like the [Twelve Factors App](http://12factor.net/logs): Applications using Say simply print to standard output.
-You don't need to define how to handle your logs and metrics in every application.

-Instead, all your log and metric related logic is defined in your listener application.
-If you want to change the way you handle logs or metrics you don't need to update all your applications but just the listener.

 ### Flexible